-CADD 2373 Facilities Management Design (3) (Last year's course prefix/number CAD 235)
+CADD 2373 Facilities Management Design (3)

 Prerequisite: Computer Aided Design 2380.
 Students completing this course have the basic knowledge for the job of facilities drafter.
 Commercial space plans and extracting of data from these plans is covered.
 Details of modular furniture, free standing furnishings, reflected ceiling, plans including heating ventilating and air conditioning vents are drawn.
 Locating and specifying of these elements is examined in detail.
 After commercial spaces are drawn, and furniture, lighting and HVAC elements are located on the drawing, a computer generated listing of all items is created.
 The student is required to create the form for this list from commonly used software.
 Plans for spaces such as offices, restaurants, manufacturing areas, banks and etc. are assigned.
 Laboratory fee.
 (2 Lec., 4 Lab.)